Products

 Axial flux machine workflow.
 For more information, read the blog post: Simcenter E-Machine Design: Accelerate, innovate, and optimize your electric machine design process

-The Simcenter portfolio provides a connection between all these areas, enabling an assessment of how motor sizing and design impact the entire vehicle.
+The Simcenter portfolio connects all these areas, enabling an assessment of how motor sizing and design impact the entire vehicle.
 In the initial stages, when the design only exists as a set of operational requirements, Simcenter offers an extensive library of motor templates and more than 200 materials.
 This opens the possibility of identifying a completely new motor architecture that will fulfill targets and generate the best thermal cooling system.
 Any virtual model can be tested and validated simply by exporting it into Simcenter Amesim.

 Maximizing the efficiency of the electric drive transmission